-This is a constant-speed motor and is best for light-running machines such as fans, small blowers, business machines, grinders, etc.
+This constant-speed motor is best for light-running fans, small blowers, business machines, grinders, etc.

 Split Phase Single Value Capacitor Electric Motor (Dual Voltage Type).
 This motor has two identical main winding’s arranged for either series or parallel connections.
 With the main windings connected in parallel, the line voltage is usually 240.
 When the main windings are connected in series, 120 volts is used.

 The auxiliary starting winding is displaced in space from the main winding by 90 degrees.
 It also has a centrifugal switch and starting capacitor.
 This winding arrangement gives only half as much starting torque at 120 volts as on a 240-volt connection.

 A Repulsion Electric Motor is, by definition, a single-phase motor with a stator winding arranged for connection to the source of power and a rotor winding connected to a commutator.
 Brushes and commutators are short-circuited and placed so that the magnetic axis of the rotor winding is inclined to the magnetic axis of the stator winding.

 It has a varying speed characteristic, a high starting torque, and a moderate starting current.
 Due to its low power factor except at high speeds, it can be modified into a compensated repulsion motor that has another set of brushes placed midway between the short-circuited set.
 This added set is connected in series with the stator windings.